Bloom-host/BloomDocs/docs/games/palworld/info.md

 ---

-## Recommended Server Settings
+## Recommended Server Limits

-### Memory

-Due to at least one memory leak the server requires about 16-32GB RAM.
+Due to at least one memory leak the server requires about 16-32 GB RAM.
 Referring to the [official documentation](https://tech.palworldgame.com/dedicated-server-guide) you can start the server with 8GB but you will run out of memory very quickly.
 The minimum should be 16GB but 32GB are fairly recommended for now.

-### CPU

-Intel / AMD processor with at least 4 cores.

-### Storage

-As of January 19th 2024 the server requires about 5GB of storage capacity.
+As of January 19th 2024 the server requires about 5GB of storage space.
 This might extend with further content/updates.

 ---